qbeyond/terraform-azurerm-archetype-lib/UPGRADE.md

 Consider removing manual assignments prior to this update.

 Specify allowed SKUs for `QBY-Allowed-VM-SKUs` via the parameters `additionalSKUs` (SKUs on top of default ones) and `listOfAllowedSKUs`
 (erasing defaults).
-Specify allowed locations for `QBY-Allowed-Locations` via the parameter `listOfAllowedLocations`.
+Specify allowed locations for `QBY-Allowed-Locations` via the parameter `listOfAllowedLocations` or leave it empty to implicitly disable the policy set.

 ### Network Security